h2oai/qcon2015/03-ask-craig/README.md

 ## Exercise
   - Save model directly from Flow UI
-  - Try to restart Sparkling Shell and reload models (see directory [models](models))
+  - Try to restart Sparkling Shell and reload exported models (see directory [models](models))

 ## Points to remember
   - H2O Model Builder API
   - How to export Spark model
   - How to export H2O model in binary form
-  - How to export H2O model as indendent POJO
+  - How to export H2O model as a POJO